 The book was first published in 1983 with the title “Für eine Philosophie der Fotografie”, and it foresees the radical development of photography and its all encompassing presence in our lives.
 The transfer of meaning, and the critical view on technical images, the flow of information and the creation of power within these concepts are reoccurring themes in Flussers work.

 Himself a man of many languages and no homeland, Flusser regarded translation as something that must be carefully observed and employed with awareness for its ability to change meaning.
 In the same way, technical images are a form of translation.
 Thus, Flusser calls for the photographers duty to analyse and reveal their own intentions and to be aware of the cameras power and its ability to create redundant information.
 To oppose its automatism, Flusser suggests a playful deconstruction of the program the camera is made for, to outwit its rigidity, and to invent unpredictable modes of employing its functions.

 The work Surface Transfer is taking Flussers thoughts as a point of departure and tries to follow its logic towards the deconstruction of the photographic image.
 At the same time it questions photographies ability to rise up against itself.

-The text - notes from Flussers book - hovers above, defying to offer a simple explanation as to what photography is.
+The text - notes from Flussers book - hovers above, crumbled and unreadable, defying to offer a simple explanation as to what photography is.